jirkapok/GasPlanner/doc/roadmap.md

 Known issues:

 * Reserve counts only non user defined segments as emergency ascent (Doesn't handle all multilevel scenarios)
+* Fix Save/Reload of default settings

 Improvements:

+* Allow to define multiple levels
+  * Allow to define multiple ascent speeds
+  * Add option to define last stop/safety stop range
+  * Allow no safety stop below 10m dives in simple mode
 * UI tweaks
   * Add to dive info: total deco, if any
-  * Add button to apply max dive time
-  * Add button to apply max depth in to simple depths
   * Add option to reduce plan table only to list of stops
   * Add other events to profile chart like gas switch
-* Allow to define multiple levels
-  * Allow to define multiple ascent speeds
-  * Add option to define last stop/safety stop range
-  * Allow no safety stop below 10m dives in simple mode
 * Events:
   * Add time to the events warning/error messages
   * Add more events as errors from algorithm: end of NDL, exceeded max. stop duration, safety stop, narcotic depth